primap-community/climate_categories/docs/data.rst

 The file consists of a YAML meta data block at the start of the file, and a data block following it.
-The YAML meta data block lines start with the commnet char '#'.
+The YAML meta data block lines start with the comment char '#'.

 Meta data block
 ---------------